kwonchungli/kwonchungli.github.io/_pages/cv.md

 Education
 ======
-* Postdoctorate in University of Wisconsin at Madison, 2022 ~ Present
 * Ph.D in The University of Texas at Austin, 2017 ~ 2022
 * B.S. in Korea, Seoul National University *(summa cum laude)*, 2016